arthurmde/api-spacex-backend/README.md

 ```bash
 python3 api_spacex_backend last_position 5eed7715096e59000698572c 2021-01-26T02:30:00
 #or
 python3 api_spacex_backend last_position 5eed7715096e59000698572c
 ```

-The satellite's position will be printed to the STOUD
+The satellite's position will be printed to the STDOUT

 #### closest_satellite

-You can query for closest satellite of a given position on earth at a given time.
+You can query for the closest satellite of a given position on earth at a given time.
 If no time reference is provided, the system will consider the most recent data available on the database.
 The following positional arguments must be provided:
 * function_name